-Please see the open issues memorandum addressing school security issues, elsewhere in the Imagine team's submission.
+Please see the open issues memorandum addressing school security issues, elsewhere in this packet.

-Bathroom & Changing Area for Gender Expansive People Needs Assessment
+Needs Assessment for Bathroom & Changing Area for Gender Expansive People

-OPRF has seen a significant increase in students, community members, and visitors identifying as transgender or non-binary.
+We have seen a significant increase in students, community members, and visitors identifying as transgender or non-binary.
 Centrally located restroom and locker room spaces should accommodate privacy, convenience, and safety needs of all.